Left orderability and taut foliations with orderable cataclysm: The proof of the main theorems

 Let $G = \pi_1(M)$, $L = L(\mathcal{F})$, and we denote by $\{g: L \to L \mid g \in G\}$ the $\pi_1$-action on $L$.
 Note that $L$ has orderable cataclysm with respect to $\{g: L \to L \mid g \in G\}$.
 As in Assumption \ref{has orderable cataclysm}, every cataclysm $\mu$ of $L$ has a linear order $\stackrel{_\mu}{<}$ which is preserved by $Stab_G(\mu)$ and is consistent with the order $\stackrel{_{g(\mu)}}{<}$ for all $g \in G$.

 We assume that $L$ has an orientation induced from the co-orientation on $\mathcal{F}$.
 Note that $G$ acts on $L$ via orientation-preserving homeomorphisms.
 Moreover, we assume that $\mathcal{F}$ has two-sided branching, since Theorem \ref{orderable cataclysm} holds directly when $\mathcal{F}$ is either $\mathbb{R}$-covered or has one-sided branching (see \hyperref[Zh]{[Zh]}).
-Then $L$ has infinitely many positive ends and infinitely many negative ends.